EvaMaeRey/ind2cat/README.md

 Indicator variables are often used in data analyses given the ease which with they are created, stored and interpreted.
 They concisely encode information about the presence or not of a condition for observational units.
+The variable name encapsulates the information about the true condition, the variable’s values (TRUE and FALSE, 1 or 0, “Yes” or “No”), indicate if the condition is true for the observational unit.
-In exploratory analyses indicator variables, analysts often make a choice between crafting an categorical variable whose values preserve the information that the indicator variable column name holds, or using an indicator variable as-is; the later choice may be motivated by time savings. {{ind2cat}} can help analysts translate from an indicator variables to categorical variables that can be used in reporting products.
-By default, the categorical variable is created from the indicator variable name, resulting in a light weight syntax.
+When using indicator variables to use in summary products, analysts often make a choice between using an indicator variable as-is or crafting categorical variables where values can be directly interpreted.
+Using the indicator variable as-is may be motivated by time savings.
+{{ind2cat}} can help analysts concisely translate indicator variables to categorical variables for reporting products, yielding more polished outputs even in the exploratory analysis stage.
+By default, ind2cat creates the categorical variable from the indicator variable name, resulting in a light weight syntax.

 <!-- see.. https://emilyriederer.netlify.app/post/column-name-contracts/ -->

+# Issues up front

+## questions

+0)  ind2cat is experimental
+1)  Is there already a solution
+2)  unsure if there are fundamental problems with this approach

+## Some things to move ind2cat out of proof of concept phase

+  - change to Rlang for grabbing function name (Claus Wilke)
+  - left join instead of ifelse to make code more performant (Emily Rederer)
+  - make “Y” “N” a lot stricter - right now we’re assuming a ton\!
+    Danger.

 # Introduction